vt-middleware/ldaptive/docs/guide/connections.md

 ## Connection Strategies

 Ldaptive provides several different strategies for connecting to multiple hosts with a single connection factory.
+Each strategy produces an ordered list of URLs based on the space delimited property in `ConnectionConfig#ldapUrl`.
+Those URLs are tried in the order supplied by the connection strategy.
+If a URL fails to connect, it will be marked inactive and moved towards the end of the list for subsequent connection attempts.
+This promotes the use of active URLs over inactive URLs.
+By default inactive URLs are inspected every 5 minutes for reactivation.
+All inactive URLs are reactivated after 4 hours of inactivity.

 Name | Behavior
-`ActivePassiveConnectionStrategy` | attempt each URL in the order provided for each connection; the URLs are always tried in the order in which they were provided
+`ActivePassiveConnectionStrategy` | Attempt each URL in the order provided for each connection.
+The URLs are tried in the order in which they are provided such that the first URL has the highest priority and the last URL has the lowest priority.
-`RandomConnectionStrategy` | attempt a random URL from a list of URLs;
+`RandomConnectionStrategy` | Attempt a random URL from the list of URLs such that all URLs have the same priority.
-`RoundRobinConnectionStrategy` | attempt the next URL in the order provided for each connection; URLs are rotated regardless of connection success or failure
+`RoundRobinConnectionStrategy` | Attempt the next URL from the list of URLs in the order provided such that all URLs have the same priority.
-`DnsSrvConnectionStrategy` | queries a DNS server for SRV records and uses those records to construct a list of URLs; When configuring this strategy you must use your DNS server for `ConnectionConfig#ldapUrl` in the form dns://my.server.com.
+`DnsSrvConnectionStrategy` | Queries a DNS server for SRV records and uses those records to construct a list of URLs.
+The URLs will be ordered by the priority designated in the SRV record.
+When configuring this strategy you must use your DNS server for `ConnectionConfig#ldapUrl` in the form dns://my.server.com.

 {% highlight java %}
 {% include source/connections/8.java %}